Deeply virtual Compton scattering in the tensor-pomeron approach

 The $Q^{2}$ and $t$ dependencies of the coupling functions in the $\Pom_{j} \gamma^{*}\gamma^{*}$ and $\Reg_{+} \gamma^{*}\gamma^{*}$ vertices in (\ref{2.200}) must be determined from a comparison to experimental data.
 As we shall show in Sec.~\ref{sec:results} we obtain quite satisfactory descriptions of the DVCS HERA and elastic $\gamma p$-scattering FNAL data with the following assumptions:

 and for alternative fits 1 and 2

 The coupling functions as a function of $Q^{2}$ used in the calculations are shown in Fig.~\ref{fig:FIT}.
 Shown are only the middle values of the pomeron- and reggeon-$\gamma^{*}\gamma^{*}$ coupling functions up to $Q^{2} = 50$~GeV$^{2}$ determined from a global fit in \cite{Britzger:2019lvc}.
+For a detailed discussion of the fit quality see \cite{Britzger:2019lvc}.
 According to \cite{Britzger:2019lvc}, for the $\Reg_{+}$-reggeon term, the function $\hat{a}_{2}(Q^{2})$ is assumed to be zero while the function $\hat{b}_{2}(Q^{2})$ (see the green dotted line) vanishes rapidly with increasing $Q^{2}$.
 We see that the soft pomeron function $\hat{b}_{1}$ is larger than the corresponding hard one $\hat{b}_{0}$ up to $Q^{2} \simeq 20$~GeV$^{2}$.
 The function $\hat{b}_{0}$ (see the red long-dash-dotted line) is very small for $Q^{2} \to 0$ and reaches a maximum at $Q^{2} = 1.27$~GeV$^{2}$ with amplitude $\hat{b}_{0} = 0.0082$~GeV$^{-1}$.
 This function is important in the large-$Q^{2}$ region.
 Thus, it can be expected that the soft pomeron contribution will be essential for understanding the HERA DVCS data.
 We consider two different parametrizations: (1) FIT~1 (\ref{FIT1}) with the modification of only one pomeron-$\gamma^* \gamma^{*}$ coupling function $\hat{b}_{1}(Q^{2})$, corresponding to a ``soft term''; (2) FIT~2 (\ref{FIT2}) with the modification of both $\hat{b}_{1}(Q^{2})$ and $\hat{b}_{0}(Q^{2})$.
-Here we increase the hard component.
+Here we increase the hard component and decrease the soft one relative to FIT~1.
 All other coupling functions, in both our fits, are fixed in accord with those from the fit to DIS of \cite{Britzger:2019lvc}.